Wednesday 12th January 2022

-4. Supports British Wildlife: The last 50 years have been devastating for British wildlife with now more than 10% of our species facing extinction (1).
-By consciously managing habitats, organic farms, like Yeo Valley, provide safe havens with research showing they are 50% more abundant in wildlife than non-organic farms.
+The last 50 years have been devastating for British wildlife with now more than 10% of our species facing extinction (1).
+By consciously managing habitats, organic farms provide safe havens, with research showing they are 50% more abundant in wildlife than non-organic farms.
 Good news for a whole host of wonderful creatures: from bees and beetles, to hedgehogs and skylarks.

-5. Tackles Climate Change: Organic farming has potential to help reduce climate change, by “fixing” more carbon into our soil.
+Organic farming has potential to help reduce climate change by “fixing” more carbon into our soil.
 In fact, if all UK farmland converted to organic, it would achieve the same positive impact as taking 1 million cars off the road (2).

-6. Supports British Family Farms: Organic farming creates countryside jobs, helping to keep the UK’s rural communities alive and kicking.
-Here at Yeo Valley, supporting British Farmers is our greatest passion, as we believe they make our landscape the beautiful and vibrant place it is today.
+Organic farming creates countryside jobs, helping to keep the UK’s rural communities alive and kicking.
+Supporting British organic farmers since 1994 is something we’re really proud of.
+We believe they make our landscape the beautiful and vibrant place it is today.

-Given all its wholesome benefits, we think it’s safe to say organic milk is not just your average white stuff!
-So, when it comes to choosing the milk your family splash on their morning cornflakes, stir into their afternoon brew or glug by the glass at tea time… always choose organic.
-It means you can be confident that your milk is always: full of key nutrients, comes from happy healthy cows and supports British family farms.
+Given all its wholesome benefits, we think it’s safe to say organic milk is not just your average white stuff.
+So, when it comes to choosing the milk your family splash on their granola, stir into their afternoon brew or glug by the glass… always choose organic.
+It means you can be confident that your pint is one you can trust which supports British organic family farms.

 (2) Payton, L. (2016) ‘Seven Ways to Save Our Soils’, Soil Association, p 5